azeem-aslam-ch/azeem-aslam-ch/README.md

 ---

 ## 🎯 My Mission
-> I'm Azeem Aslam, a Computer Vision and Deep Learning Engineer passionate about solving real-world challenges using AI.
+> Hi, I'm **Azeem Aslam**, a Computer Vision and Deep Learning Engineer.
+> I specialize in solving real-world challenges using AI.
-> I build intelligent systems that impact healthcare, industry, and education through research, innovation, and automation.
+> My mission is to build intelligent systems that drive innovation in healthcare, manufacturing, and education through research, automation, and scalable deployment.

 ---